-BAN's investigations of Canadian e-waste trade began in 2002 following our first visit to Guivu, China in 2001.
-Following the March 2002 publishing our US report entitled Exporting Harm, we completed a Canadian version later that year on what we had learned about Canada's role in the Guiyu discovery.
-This report was entitled Exporting Harm: The High-Tech Trashing of Asia / The Canadian Story.8 Later, in 2007-2008 we worked with the Canadian Broadcasting Company in their documentary production -- The e-Waste Dumping Ground.9 In 2014, BAN worked with investigative reporter Larry Pynn of the Vancouver Sun to expose the e-waste trade activities of Vancouver area e-waste recyclers and exporters.
-10 All of these studies revealed e-waste exports from Canada in apparent violation of the Basel Convention -- the world's only global treaty on waste and waste trade, ratified by Canada in 1992.
-The Basel Convention today boasts 186 Parties -- most of the world's countries including China, Germany, and Pakistan -- three of the four countries discovered in this report as recent recipients of Canadian e-waste exports.
+BAN's investigations of Canadian e-waste trade began in 2002, after our first visit to Guivu, China in 2001.
+Following the March 2002 publishing of our US report entitled "Exporting Harm," we completed a Canadian version later that year on what we had learned about Canada's role in the Guiyu discovery.
+This report was entitled "Exporting Harm: The High-Tech Trashing of Asia / The Canadian Story."8 Later, in 2007-2008, we worked with the Canadian Broadcasting Company on their documentary production - The e-Waste Dumping Ground.9 In 2014, BAN worked with investigative reporter Larry Pynn of the Vancouver Sun to expose the e-waste trade activities of Vancouver-area e-waste recyclers and exporters.
+10 All of these studies revealed e-waste exports from Canada in apparent violation of the Basel Convention - the world's only global treaty on waste and waste trade, ratified by Canada in 1992.
+The Basel Convention today boasts 186 Parties - most of the world's countries, including China and Pakistan - 2 of the 3 countries discovered in this report as recent recipients of Canadian e-waste exports.